 - Can the vendor provide a list of customers in your industry?

 - What is the vendor’s customer retention rate?

 Further Reading: Learn more about FasTrak SoftWorks, provider of FTMaintenance

 Another important factor to consider is how long the product has been available to the market.
 Just because a vendor has been around awhile doesn’t necessarily mean that they’ve been offering the CMMS for the same amount of time.
 Some vendors may have multiple product lines, while others focus only on CMMS software.
-Discover the history and evolution of the product and assess how well-supported the product will be moving forward.
-Ask:
+Explore the history and evolution of the product and assess how well-supported the product will be moving forward.
+Ask questions like: